 - Map fog-of-war: When players have the feature enabled, they are moved to a different force in the game.
 This means that the discovered areas of the map will be reset.
 I've enabled map sharing between the two forces, but it only seems to share scans of a sector upon next active scan.
 Thus, your map will likely be significantly-less explored while you have the feature on.

 - Force weapon attributes: At present I don't sync a bunch of force damage attributes from the primary force over the the alternative one.
-So if you're gonna fight, maybe toggle the feature off first :-)
+So if you're gonna fight, maybe toggle the prioritize button off first :-)

 See the Github repo's readme for more information.